-Everyone likes a new app, and there are plenty designed with helping everyone unleash their inner creative in mind.
-Here’s part one of our top 15 to get you started, more next week!
+Everyone likes a creative thinking app, and there are plenty designed with helping everyone unleash their inner creative in mind.
+Here’s part one of our top 15 to get you started – more next week!

 14/ Tayasui Sketches